Srashti13/Twitter-Sentiment-Analysis/README.md

 # Twitter-sentiment-Analysis

-This project is built to categorize tweets as either a positive or negative tweet based on words used.
+This project was built as a part of my NLP assignment in my "introduction to Big Data" coursework at George Mason University.
+The code categorizes incoming tweets as either a positive or negative emotion based on words used.
 The project is built in jupyter notebook and utilizes Scikit-Learn & NLTK library to perform all the heavy lifting steps of feature extraction and preprocessing of tweets.

 Steps include: